-The Diabetes Research Centre comprises clinicians, scientists and research nurses at The Walter and Eliza Hall Institute of Medical Research and The Royal Melbourne Hospital, led by Professors Len Harrison and Peter Colman, and Associate Professor John Wentworth.
+The Diabetes Research Centre is a network of clinicians, scientists and research nurses at The Walter and Eliza Hall Institute of Medical Research and The Royal Melbourne Hospital, led by Professors Len Harrison and Peter Colman, and Associate Professor John Wentworth.

 Our research focuses on: